srstevenson/vim-picker/README.md

 - `cwd` controls where `shell_command` is run.
 - `line_handler` must be the name of a function taking a single argument, and must return a dictionary.
-This function will be called for every user selection and allows a user to do some preprocessing, for example to strip extra information or to extract line and column information.
+This function will be called for every user selection and allows the user to do some preprocessing, for example to strip extra information or to extract line and column information.
 The returned dictionary can have the following keys:
   - `filename`: the name of the file to open (mandatory).
   - `line`: the line to go to in the file (optional).
   - `column`: the column to go to in the line (optional).

-For example, to search or a pattern using `ripgrep` to search a pattern in
+For example, to use `ripgrep` to search for a pattern in files:
-files:

 ```vim
 function!
 PickerRgLineHandler(selection) abort